-During the first quarter of 2021 and the fourth quarter of 2020, the Company recorded impairment charges in conjunction with the Company's decision to move towards a Virtual First work model.
-See Note 9 "Leases" for further information.
+During the six months ended June 30, 2022 and 2021, the Company recorded impairment charges in conjunction with the Company's decision to move towards a Virtual First work model.
+See Note 9 "Leases" to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further information.